While there are a lot of great National Parks I would recommend visiting in the summer, Death Valley isn’t one of them.

 - Water – Dehydration can happen quickly in the desert, so the National Park Service recommends that you drink one gallon of water per day.
 Always carry water with you, especially while hiking.
 I love this insulated water bottle that will help keep your water cool on warmer days.

 - Warm clothing – You’ll definitely want to pack a winter jacket, hat, and gloves for when the temperature dips in the evenings and early mornings.
-You can find all my favorite winter clothing staples in this post.

 - Layers, layers, layers!
 While it might be near freezing when you wake up, by noon it can be in the 70s, so make sure you dress in layers.
 Tank tops, long-sleeved shirts and zip ups are great for this.